- Understanding the Impact of Digital Twins in Healthcare

 Challenges of Adopting Digital Twin Technology in Healthcare

-Digital twins in healthcare present several challenges that must be addressed with caution when implemented at every step.
-Here are some of the key challenges of digital twins in the healthcare industry:
+Digital twin for healthcare industry presents several challenges that must be addressed with caution when implemented at every step.
+Here are some of the key challenges of digital twin technology in healthcare and solutions to overcome them:

 Data Accuracy and Completeness